-The Commission shall annually submit to the Council and to the Assembly the accounts of the preceding financial year in respect of each separate budget, together with the report of the committee of control.
-The Commission shall also communicate to them a balance sheet showing the assets and liabilities of the Community.
+The Commission shall submit annually to the Council and to the European Parliament the accounts of the preceding financial year relating to the implementation of the budget.
+The Commission shall also forward to them a financial statement of the assets and liabilities of the Community.